Bicycle lights explained30 Mar. 2017

 2. Less light means a longer lifetime.

 Some brands promise maximum capabilities.
-An huge amount of light in combination with a long lifetime.
-In real life it ofter occurs that these promises won't be kept and the amount of light won't keep op with a long lifetime or the other way around.
+A huge amount of light in combination with a long lifetime.
+In real life it often occurs that these promises won't be kept and the amount of light won't keep up with a long lifetime or the other way around.
+Every producer of lights has to make a balance between these two variables.

 > Lights table